jrs320/platform/README.md

 # platform

-The project demo of building with webpack
+The project demo of building with webpack.

-1.**about commonsChunkPlugin test**
+Record the problems and solution.

+1.**commonsChunkPlugin**

 There are multiple CommonsChunkPlugins used when Spliting code into more than one common chunks, at this time, the order of commonsChunkPlugins